 History

-Initially, the nomadic tribes of Tonkawas, Comanches, and Lipan Apaches lived along the creeks in the bend of the Colorado River.
+Initially, the nomadic tribes of Tonkawas, Comanches, and Lipan Apaches lived along the creeks at the bend of the Colorado River.

 Spanish missions were set up in the area in the late 1700s, while the 1830s saw the arrival of the first Anglo settlers who named their hamlet Waterloo.
 In 1839, the village was selected as the permanent capital of the Republic of Texas and renamed in honor of Stephen F. Austin, father of the Republic of Texas.